 As we mentioned above, many companies see physical security as an operational cost.
 However, if you can effectively justify how implementing specific security measures can save costs, then the battle is half won.

 One suggestion we recommend to our clients is the “Do-Nothing” option.
 We ask our clients what would happen if they did nothing and operated as the status quo.

 An example is during the circuit breaker period.
 We had come running to us to implement specific technology measures to “beef up” their remote security.
 They knew, if they “did nothing” then they’d have a tough time adapting to the “new normal”.

 Master Planning Is a Journey

 Embarking upon a Master Plan initiative can be a rewarding and exciting journey of discovery.
-Each Plan will become its own journey, and no two enterprises will follow the exact same path to success.
-By engaging us, the path that leads most clearly to success will be defined and all participants will be guided to a successful implementation having enjoyed the journey.
+Each plan will become its journey, and no two enterprises will follow the same path to success.
+The way that leads most clearly to success is not easily defined.
+All stakeholders need guides to ensure their successful implementation of a security master plan.

 Let us guided on your Security Master Plan journey.
 Contact us to get more info.